ERP and Odoo for Complex Manufacturing

 An ERP/Odoo stack can manage the project or order record, product structure, BOM versions, project-specific purchasing, inventory and kitting, production jobs, routes, operations, quality control, testing, service, and management analytics.
 The module list itself matters less than process continuity.
 Order, specification, procurement, production, testing, shipment, service, and finance must be connected through clear statuses, roles, data rules, and integrations.

-SCADA and production systems should not become an add-on to ERP.
-They have their own role: equipment, signals, parameters, events, process data, and operational control.
-The ERP stack should receive from SCADA only the events and aggregates needed to manage production, quality, maintenance, and analytics: operation completion, equipment status, test parameters, deviations, product passport data, and service events.
+SCADA and production systemsequipment, signals, parameters, events, process data, and real-time control; SCADA should not become an add-on to ERP.
+Only the necessary events and aggregates go into the ERP scope: operation completion, equipment status, test parameters, deviations, product passport data, and service events

 A possible first step

-If a company already has a legacy ERP, 1C, SCADA, and manual reconciliations, the safe first step is not a proposal to replace the ERP entirely, but a short ERP/Odoo assessment.
-In 2-4 weeks, you can map the AS IS process from order to shipment, define the target TO BE model, assess Odoo fit, identify migration risks, plan integration with 1C, SCADA, and BI, and outline the first MVP roadmap.
+If a company already has a legacy ERP, 1C, SCADA, and manual reconciliations, the safe first step is not a proposal to replace the ERP outright, but a short ERP/Odoo assessment.

 FAQ